 21. University of the Cumberlands

-The University of the Cumberlands (UC) is a private school located in Lexington, KY.
+University of the Cumberlands (UC) is a private school located in Williamsburg, KY.
 The school was established by the Kentucky legislature in 1889 as Williamsburg Institute.
-Until 2005, the school was known as Cumberland College and was considered one of the best cheap private colleges in and around southern Kentucky.
+Until 2005, the school was known as Cumberland College and was considered one of the best affordable private colleges in and around southern Kentucky.
 Its name is derived from the school’s locale near the Cumberland Gap, Cumberland Falls and the Cumberland River.
-The university is closely connected to the Baptist Church with a mission to appropriately prepare professional leaders to serve the community.
+The University keeps faith-based principles at the heart of its mission to appropriately prepare professional leaders to serve their community.
 UC’s campus is about 70 miles to the north of Knoxville, TN and about 200 miles to the south of Cincinnati, OH.

-The University of the Cumberlands online master’s degree programs offer their traditional classroom excellence using an online format.
+University of the Cumberlands online master’s degree programs offer their traditional classroom excellence using an online format.
 The online graduate learning platform is affordable, flexible and convenient for students with tight schedules.
-Online academic programs of the graduate level fall within the disciplines of education, business, health science, counseling, IT, psychology, and ministry, among others.
+Online academic programs of the graduate level fall within the disciplines of education, business, health science, counseling, IT, criminal justice, and ministry, among others.
 The cutting-edge learning platform provides modern and practical learning experiences from a nationwide recognized curriculum.
 UC’s tuition rates are competitive, but vary based on the program.
-Cheap private colleges are hard to come by, but Cumberlands has affordability and value.
+Competitively priced private colleges are hard to come by, but Cumberlands has affordability and value.

 22. Texas Tech University